DeFiDegen/dripl-front/README.md

-# react-boilerplate
+# Dripl Your Art

-Simple react starter with the following config:
+React starter with the following config:

 - React, ReactDOM
 - Webpack 4